-The Tormach PCNC440 is our CNC Mill for student use, used to cut 2.5D or 3D shapes out of metals.
+The Tormach PCNC440 is our CNC Mill used to cut 2.5D or 3D shapes out of metals.

 MakerSpace Orientation and Tormach Training are required to use this machine.
 Presently, the Tormach Training can be requested via email to email@example.com.
 Visit our Training Page to learn about our MakerSpace Orientation, other machines, and services available at the MakerSpace.

 It is recommended that you are comfortable using Fusion 360 (including CAM), have some experience with CNC machines, and know some basics about cutting metals before using this machine.
 After completing the basic Tormach Training, your NYU ID will be entered into the system to give you access to the machine.
 A member of MakerStaff must be present while you are using the machine until you are granted full access upon showing proficiency in operating the machine.